ChinaNetCloud/nc-backup-py/README.md

 ### Download the script to the server

-let's use your home folder of a sudoer user as download folder:
+Let's use your home folder of a sudoer user as download folder:

 `
 [abel.guzman@xxx] cd ~